All Episodes

 So by the time I figured out I liked broadcast, I was graduating.

-Um so I never really figured out in university if I really wanted to be a journalist.
+So I never really figured out in university if I really wanted to be a journalist.

-And then it was again just Twitter banning me, me seeing the media consistently lie to us, me working for Alex Jones and InfoWars because I was not politically involved at all.
+And then it was, again, just Twitter banning me, me seeing the media consistently lie to us, me working for Alex Jones and InfoWars because I was not politically involved at all.

 And so it was this accumulation of lies and the media not doing their job that led me to want to help the American people and show them what's actually going on.